Home» Insights» Article

 Most concerning, these failures often remain hidden until performance issues surface months later.
 By that time, the business cost is already substantial.

-To avoid these outcomes, organisations must reframe how they approach recruitment.
-This means treating talent acquisition as a strategic capability, not a transactional function.
+To avoid these outcomes, organisations must reframe how they approach hiring.
+This means moving away from generic recruitment and treating talent acquisition as a strategic capability rather than a transactional function.

 Here are several ways to drive this shift: